|

 - An early 15th century set of playing cards, possibly of German origin for export to Spain

-- The Emperor, The King of Coins, The King of Batons, The Queen of Batons, The Page of Batons, and the Queen of Swords, from the Rothschild cards, 15th century
+- The Emperor, The King of Coins, The Page of Coins, The King of Batons, The Queen of Batons, The Knight of Batons, The Page of Batons, and the Queen of Swords, from the Rothschild cards, 15th century

 - The playing cards of the Master of the Playing-Cards, c.
 1430-1460; see also the animal suited playing cards engraved by the Master of the Playing Cards, c.
 1455-1460